 - How to purchase hosting

 - How to style in CSS

 First, let’s define what is a simple website.
 For the purposes of this tutorial, it’s a small website advertising what you do and providing contact details from future clients.
 It’s supposed to answer three questions:

 - Who are you?

 - How to contact you?

 One to three pages will be enough to give the visitor all of this information.
 Using HTML and CSS, you can not only make the website have simple functionality but get it to look good.

 The answer is fake-complicated, meaning that it looks complicated but is actually simple.
-If you can see it on your monitor, it’s frontend.
-If you can’t, it’s backend.
-Buttons, images, text--that’s frontend.
+If you can see it on your monitor, it’s the frontend.
+If you can’t, it’s the backend.
+Buttons, images, text - that’s the frontend.
 The way your website processes an order of a specialty Lego Darth Vader clock?
-That’s backend.
+That’s the back-end.